+Project 0:

+Part 1

-Project 0: Part 1 A first hands-on lab on Speech Processing Time-domain processing
+A first hands-on lab on Speech Processing Time-domain processing

-February 12, 2020
+February 25, 2021

-In this lab, you will get acquainted with speech signals and their short-time processing.
+During this lab, you will have a first contact with speech signals and their short-time processing.
 You will explore the time domain structure of the most basic speech elements, such as vowels and consonants.
 You will learn about time domain properties of speech signals and you will apply basic metrics on speech, such as energy and zero-crossings.

 The final goal of this lab is to implement a simple, fully-automated voiced/unvoiced/silence (VUS) discriminator.
-Such an algorithm is very practical in real-life systems such as mobile communications systems.
+An algorithm of this kind is very practical in real-time systems such as mobile communications systems.
 A typical Voice Activity Detector (VAD), which is a subset of a VUS discriminator, is used in the Global System for Mobile Communications (GSM), the European system for cellular communications.
-The algorithm you will implement is based on energy and zero-crossing measures of the speech signal - such computations are fast enough for real-time implementations.
-However, in this lab, we will consider an off-line approach.
+Of course, such an application should be fast and efficient in real-time.
+Thus, the algorithm you will implement is based on energy and zero-crossings measures of the speech signal.
+For this Lab, we will consider a non-real time approach.
 This means that we have the whole signal available from the first place.